neondatabase/neon/README.md

 echo 'export PATH="$(brew --prefix openssl)/bin:$PATH"' >> ~/.zshrc
 ```

-If you get errors about missing `m4` you many have install manually it.
+If you get errors about missing `m4` you may have to install it manually:
 ```
 brew install m4
 brew link --force m4